byuweb/style-guide/byu-theme-components/footer/general-specs.md

 __Copyright Info | Address | Phone:__ Gotham, 12px (desktop) 10px (mobile), 300 weight, white

 The phone number is linked for accessibility.
+Content is centered.

 This is not customizable, it should always stay the same.